alexkng97/Employees-Project/README.md

 * emp_id, name_prefix, first_name, middle_initial, last_name, gender, email, dob, date_joined, salary

-Insert operations and queries have been coded with the structure of database called "tester" and schema called "employees"
+Insert operations and queries have been implemented with the structure of database called "tester" and schema called "employees"

 Java program that reads in a CSV file of employee records and filters out based on: